mateuscostaluz/mateuscostaluz/README.md

 ## Hi 👋,

-I'm Mateus Costa Luz, I'm a software development and data analysis intern 👨‍🎓
+I'm Mateus Costa Luz, I'm a software development and data engineering intern 👨‍🎓

 - 🔭 I have been working with Node.js and SQL
 - 🌱 I'm currently learning more about SQL and Scala